AlexQ6/Mern-project-part-A/README.md

 - social media integration (Instagram and Facebook API)
 - Authorisation
 - google analytics ???
-- maps API ()
+- maps API

 ### Target audience

 Cafes and restaurants who need to have a up to date application that can handle the current business environment.
+Operators who want a app that can handle all key business functions so it can abide by covid protocols.

 ### Tech stack